radius-project/radius/docs/content/user-guides/samples/eshop/1-overview/index.md

 ## Background

-The [eShop on Containers](https://github.com/dotnet-architecture/eShopOnContainers) reference application is a sample .NET Core reference application based on a simplified microservices architecture and Docker containers.
+The [eShop on Containers](https://github.com/dotnet-architecture/eShopOnContainers) reference application is a sample .NET Core microservices application.

 ### Architecture